Some thoughts on the Decolonization of Religious Studies

 The question of course is how do we teach the study of religion ‘after world religions’ (as a recent book edited by Cotter and Robertson explores)?

 But the challenge goes even further than this.
-The question is also how do we decolonise the idea of religion, along with the many structures of thought that come out (and help to sustain) this category.
+The question is also how do we decolonise the idea of religion, along with the many structures of thought that come out of (and help to sustain) this category.

 One possibility is to take seriously Patrick Wolfe’s argument that ‘race is colonialism speaking’.
 In which case, there is a need to engage with how the ideas of race and racism are connected, as I explore in another discussion.